Lake Titicaca: Taquile

-Suriki
+Suriqui

-Suriki lies in the Bolivian part of lake Titicaca (in the southeastern part also known as lake Wiñaymarka).
+Suriqui Island lies in the Bolivian part of lake Titicaca (in the southeastern part also known as lake Wiñaymarka).

-Suriki is thought to be the last place where the art of reed boat construction survives, at least as late as 1998.
+Suriqui is thought to be the last place where the art of reed boat construction survives, at least as late as 1998.
 Craftsmen from Suriqui helped Thor Heyerdahl in the construction of several of his projects, such as the reed boats Ra II and Tigris, and a balloon gondola.